 When an employee signs a Non-Disclosure Agreement, it becomes legally binding.
 Therefore, if violated, the employer will face the threat of being sued and could be liable for paying any damages caused in the process.

-Employees can be made to sign the Non-Disclosure Agreement A condition of employment, as part of a settlement agreement or as seer ace package.
+Employees can be made to sign the Non-Disclosure Agreement A condition of employment, as part of a settlement agreement or as a seer ace package.